Skip to main content

 IP

-IP is the abbreviation for “Internet Protocol”.
-The task of IP is the transmission of data packets on the internet.
-For this purpose, every device connected to the internet (e.g. computer, mobile phone, server, etc.) is assigned a globally unique IP address.
-There are two different types of IP addresses: static and dynamic.
+IP is short for “Internet Protocol”.
+The job of IP is to transmit data packets across the internet.
+For this, every device connected to the internet (for example a computer, mobile phone, server and so on) is assigned a globally unique IP address.
+There are two different types of IP address: static and dynamic.

 Static IP addresses are permanently assigned addresses.
-Dynamic addresses, on the other hand, are constantly changing.
-Some internet providers have a pool of IP addresses through which customers can dial into the internet depending on availability.
+Dynamic ones, by contrast, are addresses that keep changing.
+Some internet providers have a kind of pool of IP addresses that customers can use to dial into the internet depending on availability.

 IPv4 and IPv6

-IPv4 refers to the classic IP address consisting of a 32-bit number.
-This is formed with values from 0 to 255.
-However, since the IPv4 system is no longer sufficient with today’s usage, IPv6 was developed.
-This consists of a 128-bit number.
-From this, more than 340 sextillion (340 + 36 zeros) IP addresses can be formed.
+IPv4 refers to the classic IP address made up of a 32-bit number.
+It is formed using values from 0 to 255.
+As the IPv4 system is no longer sufficient for today’s usage, however, IPv6 was developed.
+This consists of a 128-bit number, from which more than 340 sextillion (340 followed by 36 zeros) IP addresses can be formed.